benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 Dongle firmware status: FIRMWARE_UPDATE_STARTED.
 Starting dongle firmware update...
 ```
 I didn't get any response from the console, it will show this message and then that is all.
 It just did this and then all was quiet.
-At this point I'm thinking it's either not flashed, it has flashed, it's currently flashing, might even be a brick.. xD in hindsight I should have went and watched the LED on the stick, this probably would have given me some sort of instruction as to what was happening. :)
+At this point I'm thinking it's either not flashed, it has flashed, it's currently flashing, might even be a brick.. xD In hindsight, I should have went and watched the LED on the stick, this probably would have given me some sort of instruction as to what was happening. :)

-I left it alone for around ten minutes, I know better than to panic at this point with FW and I didn't want to interrupt the process of flashing.
+I left it alone for around ten minutes, I know better than to panic at this point with FW and pull the usb or reboot.
+I didn't want to interrupt the process of flashing.
 I also knew I could ground a pin of the device if it bricked to get it back into bootloader mode, so all would not be lost.

 I opened another console, and started to probe the device using the Elelabs script.
 ```